amitopenwriteup/devops-with-ai/firebase.md

 ## Next Steps

-- Add a staging environment branch with a separate Firebase channel
+- Add a staging environment using GitLab Environments and protected branches
 - Configure the Firebase Emulator Suite inside your Nix environment
 - Use Terraform to provision Firebase resources declaratively
-- Explore Firebase App Hosting for containerized deployments
+- Explore GitLab's built-in container registry for Docker-based deployments